D2-mods/Better-IWD-Pregen/d2-script/readme.txt

 9. Make items stackable to 999 (classic and EEs)
 10. Reduce delay for Sneak Attacks + uncap Crippling Strike (EEs)
 11. Salamander auras hit only enemies of the caster (IWDEE)
-12. Misc spell tweaks (classic and EEs):
+12. Misc spell tweaks (classic and EEs)
 	- Damage party friendly (relative to caster)
 	- Hit stun on damage (1 second)
 	- No mage school restrictions